Amien Rais

-Muhammad Amien Rais (born 26 April 1944) is an Indonesian politician and conspiracy theorist.
+Muhammad Amien Rais (born 26 April 1944) is an Indonesian politician.
 He was one of the leaders of the reform movement that forced the resignation of President Suharto in 1998.
 Amien Rais was the leader of Muhammadiyah, one of the two biggest Muslim organizations in Indonesia, from 1995 to 2000.
 He was the Chairman of the People's Consultative Assembly (MPR) from 1999 to 2004.
 During his chairmanship, the MPR passed a series of amendments to the Constitution of Indonesia.
 These amendments, among other things, established direct presidential elections, a presidential term limit (two terms), and the Constitutional Court.

 Early life and education

 Amien Rais was born in Surakarta, Central Java, as the second child of Suhud Rais and Sudalmiyah Rais.
 The couple were Muhammadiyah activists in Surakarta.
 His father, Suhud Rais, graduated from Muhammadiyah's Mualimin high school.
 He worked in Surakarta's religion affairs office.
 He also was a member of Muhammadiyah's Board of Education in the Surakarta chapter.
 His mother, Sudalmiyah, was born in 1912 and was an activist in Aisyiyah, a Muhammadiyah's women organization and had been its chairperson for 20 years.
 She graduated from Muhammadiyah's teaching school 'Hogere Indlansche Kweekschool'.
 She was a member of Masyumi party in the 1950s.
 She was awarded 'The Central Java Best Mother' in 1985 and died in 2001.